mandrasch/pet-project-analytics/README.md

 ## Why?

-I believe it would be great to have privacy-friendly analytics available on every (cheap) PHP webhost - so that people can easily track pageviews and referrers for their hobby projects.
+I believe that it would be great to have privacy-friendly analytics available on every (cheap) PHP webhost - so that people can easily track pageviews and referrers for their hobby projects.
 This could possibly also increase motivation.

 Why forking a Wordpress plugin?
 Almost every PHP webhost offers 1-click-WordPress installs nowadays -  not all offer composer  or SSH access.
 Otherwise this would be a nice Laravel Filament project. ;)